Sources and Channels — How Picasi Collects Data

 A source is the company or organization itself—for example, Muster Inc. The source represents who you are monitoring.

 A channel is the specific platform on which the company is active—the LinkedIn account, the YouTube channel, the website’s RSS feed.
-A channel represents where you are monitoring it.
+A channel represents where you are monitoring them.

-A source can have multiple channels, and that is the norm.
+A source can have multiple channels, and that’s the norm.
 Muster AG might be active on LinkedIn and YouTube and run a blog with an RSS feed.
 In Picasi, it would then have three channels.

-This separation makes it possible to filter updates in the inbox by platform.
-If you only want to know what Muster AG has posted on LinkedIn, you can set the channel type filter to LinkedIn in the inbox.
+This distinction allows you to filter updates in your inbox by platform.
+If you only want to know what Muster AG has posted on LinkedIn, you can set the channel type filter to LinkedIn in your inbox.

 You can also disable individual channels without deleting the entire source.
 If Muster AG’s YouTube channel no longer produces relevant content, you can disable it—LinkedIn and RSS will continue to work.